Table of Contents

 What causes adult ADHD?

 People who have ADHD do not make enough chemicals in certain parts of the brain that help organize thoughts.
 This is thought to be the cause of ADHD.
 The shortage of chemicals may be due to a person’s genes.
 Research shows that ADHD is more common in people who have a close family member with the disorder.
-Recent research links smoking and other substance abuse during pregnancy to ADHD.
-Exposure to environmental toxins, such as lead, can also be a factor.

 How is adult ADHD diagnosed?